Phillip-a-richmond/Bioinformatics-Introductory-Analysis-Course/Assignments/InClassAssignmentSection2.md

 2. What is so special about these servers? (hint, look at the quickstart guide and system technical specifications)
 3. What is the data storage/backup server, and how much disk-space storage is there?

+### Part III
+1. Email your login username for the WestGrid compute to phillip.a.richmond@gmail.com